 - MODULE directive takes as argument the name of a .cmxs module.
-It will then add a directive to compile this file with the command @PTEST_MAKE_MODULE@ <module> where @PTEST_MAKE_MODULE@ defaults to make -s.
-Option -load-module <module> will then be appended to any subsequent Frama-C command triggered by the test. - The FILEREG directive contains a regular expression indicating which files in the directory containing the current test suite are actually part of the suite.
-This directive is only usable in a test_config configuration file.
+It will then add a directive to compile this file with the command @PTEST_MAKE_MODULE@ <MODULE> where @PTEST_MAKE_MODULE@ defaults to make -s.
+Option -load-module <MODULE> will then be appended to any subsequent Frama-C command triggered by the test. - LIBS directive takes as argument the name of a .cmxs module.
+The -load-module <LIBS> will then be appended to any subsequent Frama-C command triggered by the test.
+The compilation is not managed by ptests.

-• The FILTER directive specifies a transformation on the test result files before the comparison to the oracles.
+- SCRIPT directive takes as argument the name of a .ml file.
+The -load-script <SCRIPT> will then be appended to any subsequent Frama-C command triggered by the test. - The FILEREG directive contains a regular expression indicating which files in the directory containing the current test suite are actually part of the suite.
+This directive is only usable in a test_config configuration file. - The FILTER directive specifies a transformation on the test result files before the comparison to the oracles.
 The filtering command read the result from the standard input and the oracle will be compared with the standard output of that command.
-In such a directive, the predefined macro QPTEST_ORACLEQ is set to the basename of the oracle.
-That allows running a diff command with the oracle of another test configuration:
+In such a directive, the predefined macro @PTEST_ORACLE@ is set to the basename of the oracle.
+That allows running a diff command with the oracle of another test configuration config:

-'''

-FILTER: diff --new-file @PTEST_DIR@/oracle_configuration/@PTEST_ORACLE@ -
+FILTER: diff --new-file @PTEST_DIR@/oracle_config/@PTEST_ORACLE@ -

-'''